-Trend #2: The 350 word page
+Trend #2: The 350-Word Page

-Trend #3: The race to become a “resource site”
+Trend #3: The Race to Become a “Resource Site”

 Another generally accepted principle in the digital marketing world has been that more content equals higher credibility and “resource” status with search engines.
-For instance, if you are a personal injury attorney and you have lots of law-related articles on your site then it must be a good site worthy of being shown highly in search results, right?
+For instance, if you are a personal injury attorney and you have lots of law-related articles on your site, then it must be a good site worthy of being shown higher in search results, right?

-The logical reaction is to produce more focused and in-depth content which probably means you do it a little less frequently.
+The logical reaction is to produce more focused and in-depth content, which probably means you do it a little less frequently.
 The real question with more in-depth content is whether or not people will actually want or take the time to read it.
 But these concerns are somewhat secondary since the first step is to actually get your content found by searchers.
-And if Google says it wants more in-depth pages, then longer pages it will get longer pages.
+And if Google says it wants more in-depth pages, then it will get longer pages.